phoenixframework/phoenix/guides/docs/introduction/overview.md

 The aim of this introductory guide is to present a brief, high-level overview of Phoenix, the parts that make it up, and the layers underneath that support it.

+If you would prefer to read these guides as an EPUB [click here!](Phoenix-v1.3.0.epub)

 ### Phoenix

 Phoenix is made up of a number of distinct parts, each with its own purpose and role to play in building a web application.
 We will cover them all in depth throughout these guides, but here's a quick breakdown.